Heaven Help My Heart

 "Heaven Help My Heart" is a song originally recorded by Australian singer and songwriter Tina Arena.
-It was written in 1994 by Arena with David Tyson and Dean McTaggart and released as the third single from Arena's second album, Don't Ask (1994).
-The song reached number 22 in her native Australia, and was a top 40 hit in the United Kingdom and New Zealand.
+It was written in 1994 by Arena with David Tyson and Dean McTaggart and released by Columbia Records as the third single from Arena's second album, Don't Ask (1994).
+The song reached number 22 in her native Australia, and was a top-40 hit in the United Kingdom and New Zealand.
 Arena performed the single on the British children's television series Fully Booked on 5 August 1995.

 Critical reception

-Paul Verna from Billboard viewed the song as a "perky number".
+Paul Verna from Billboard magazine viewed the song as a "perky number".
 Pan-European magazine Music & Media wrote, "Arena knows how to chain herself to radio.
 Bass guitar forms the stable base for a solid piece of FM pop rock.
 Walking exactly in the middle of the road, she takes the shortest way to your heart."
-A reviewer from Music Week gave the song four out of five, adding, "Sony's regional radio pluggers will have plenty of takers for this soft rock follow-up to Chains, although it doesn't hit quite the same spot."
+A reviewer from Music Week gave the song a score of four out of five, adding, "Sony's regional radio pluggers will have plenty of takers for this soft rock follow-up to 'Chains', although it doesn't hit quite the same spot."